Nobody walks in L.A. – but they do bike.

 The League of American Bicyclists reports that about 40 percent of bike accidents are “hit from behind,” with side collisions second at 11 percent.
 Mostly these are caused by distracted or reckless driving, with hit-and-run accidents a close second.

-If you or a loved one has been injured in a bicycle accident, no matter how severe, you may want to consult with an attorney to understand your legal rights.
+If you or a loved one has been injured in a bicycle accident, no matter how severe, you may want to consult with an experienced attorney to understand your legal rights.